nextcord/nextcord/docs/intents.rst

 A privileged intent is an intent that requires you to go to the developer portal and manually enable it.
 To enable privileged intents, do the following:

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.
-2. Navigate to the `application page <https://discord.com/developers/applications>`_.
+2. Navigate to the `Application page <https://discord.com/developers/applications>`_.
-3. Click on the bot you want to enable privileged intents for.
+3. Click on the bot you want to enable the privileged intents for.
 4. Navigate to the bot tab on the left side of the screen.

     .. image:: /images/discord_bot_tab.png
         :alt: The bot tab in the application page.

-5. Scroll down to the "Privileged Gateway Intents" section and enable the ones you want.
+5. Scroll down to the "Privileged Gateway Intents" section and enable the intents you need.

     .. image:: /images/discord_privileged_intents.png
         :alt: The privileged gateway intents selector.